mkokes/sql-nlm/backend/README.md

 - `GET /api/schemas`: Get all available database schemas
 - `POST /api/schemas`: Create a new database schema
 - `POST /api/schemas/import`: Import a schema from a JSON file
+- `POST /api/schemas/import-sql`: Import a schema from a SQL file
 - `GET /api/history`: Get query history

 ## Schema Import

+The application supports importing database schemas from both JSON and SQL files:

+### JSON Schema Import

-The application supports importing database schemas from JSON files.
-A sample schema file is provided in `docs/sample_schema.json` that you can use as a template.
+A sample JSON schema file is provided in `docs/sample_schema.json` that you can use as a template.
 The schema file should have the following structure:

 ```json
 {